nicdesousa/MAT-Coding-Challenge/SOLUTION_SRE_README.md

 ### Deploying and running the code on AWS

-> Note: I would normally automate the provisioning and deployment with CF, TF, CLI, etc., but doing so (in this case) would require **you** to trust and then run potentially *dodgy* automation code and/or templates (etc.) on *your* AWS services/resources.
-This is obviously an extremely bad idea, and I wouldn't expect or recommend that anyone does this.
+> Note: I would normally automate the provisioning and deployment with CloudFormation, Terraform, the CLI-API, etc., but doing so (in this case) would require you to run potentially *dodgy* automation code and/or templates (etc.) from a third-party with privileged access to *your* AWS services/resources.
+This is obviously an extremely bad idea... so I've provided simple step-by-step instructions instead.

 1. Login to your AWS Console and change to the `London` region: [https://aws.amazon.com](https://aws.amazon.com)
 2. [Click here](https://eu-west-2.console.aws.amazon.com/ec2/v2/home?region=eu-west-2#LaunchInstanceWizard:) to create a new EC2 instance